 Signs of Life

-I forgot to write yesterday because I forget to do things a lot.
-This might make it harder for me to be a spy because spies are supposed to remember stuff but it does not make it impossible.
-Forgetting things is my adversity, which is a word that means something is against you and makes it harder to do stuff.
-I read a book about Helen Keller and she could not see and that was her adversity but she was really successful anyway and even had a book written about her that I read but I can't remember the title because not remembering things is my adversity.
+I forgot to write in my spy notebook yesterday because I forget to do things a lot.
+My name is Alexander and I am in spy training.
+Forgetting things might make it harder for me to be a spy but I can overcome the adversity.
+I once read a book about Helen Keller and she could not see and that was her adversity but she was really successful anyway and even had a book written about her that I read but I can't remember the title because not remembering things is my adversity.

-In one of my spy books they said a good way to get better at remembering is to not use a bookmark or fold up the pages when you are reading and have to stop reading.
+In one of my spy books they said that a good way to get better at remembering is to not use a bookmark or fold up the pages when you are reading and have to stop reading.
 You need to remember the page.
 This is page 4 of my spy notebook and I have to go back to school in 12 days.
-I can remember this in my brain, but it helps if I write it down.
-Sometimes I don't like to remember sad things but Mom said it would help to write those down too.
+It is hard to forget that but if I write it down that will help me remember too.

 Mom put milk into the syringe and said, "hold her for me, Alexander."

 I held her in my lap and she was very very warm.
 Mom opened up Gravity's mouth with her fingers and pushed the syringe in.
 Milk got all over Gravity's mouth and dripped on her whiskers.
 Mom rubbed the milk in.
-Gravity purred and Mom said, "I think she's going to be OK."
+Gravity purred and mom said, "I think she's going to be okay."